PeterHolderrieth/PeterHolderrieth.github.io/_pages/music.md

 layout: page
 title: music
 permalink: /music/
-description: I am also a passionate musician and composer of music.
+description: I am also a passionate guitarist and composer.
 Find below a list of musical projects that I have done over the years.
 The number of my listeners is not big.
 So you can make a difference :)
 nav: true
 nav_order: 2
 horizontal: false